Control access to your video meetings

 - Single sign-on (SSO): Integrates with existing authentication systems to streamline access control.

-- PIN code access: In addition to password, requiring a PIN code can provide an additional layer of protection.
+- PIN code access: In addition to a login password, virtual meetings can be PIN protected to provide an additional layer of security.

 - Waiting rooms: Participants are placed in a virtual waiting room until the host admits them.